Kosovo: New restrictions on Serbian license plates spark protests | DW | 21.09.2021

 Kosovo police officers patrol by trucks where Kosovo Serbs block a road near the northern Kosovo border crossing of Jarinje

-Ethnic Serbs in the north of Kosovo blocked roads leading to the two border crossings with Serbia on Monday after the Kosovo authorities announced drivers with Serbian plates would need to cover them or remove them and swap out for local registration upon entry to Kosovo.
+Ethnic Serbs in the north of Kosovo blocked roads leading to the two border crossings with Serbia on Monday.
+It came after Kosovo authorities announced drivers with Serbian plates would need to cover them or remove them and swap them out for local registration upon entry to Kosovo.

-The new rules and extra officers to enforce them affect registration plates produced in Serbia.
+The new rules affect registration plates produced in Serbia.
 Motorists with the plates will now need to use a local Kosovo registration which is valid for about 60 days and costs €5 ($5.86).

 Serbia does not recognize Kosovo license plate registrations or its independence, viewing the border as an "administrative" boundary.